OSobky/speech-recognition-AWS/README.md

 - Studio = Managed EC2 Instance (Virtual Machine) + Managed EBS Volume (Storage)

-- we will be using also Processing Jobs, Training Jobs, Endpoints provided by SageMaker
+- We will be using also Processing Jobs, Training Jobs, Endpoints provided by SageMaker

 we will use SageMaker Studio for the development.
 The following diagram illustrates the workflow within SageMaker